 Liberty Dog Writing Co.

 P.S.
-Two weeks ago I mentioned that parental contact/documentation log was in the works; that resource has indeed been posted in my Free Little Resource Library!
+Two weeks ago I mentioned that a parental contact/documentation log was in the works; that resource has indeed been posted in my Free Little Resource Library!
 If you are in need of an easy way to keep track of parent/guardian contact, it is available and free to download for subscribers!
 It is a formatted Excel spreadsheet template and fully editable and customizable for your classes.
-If you’re not subscriber, click here, or on the large image banner on the home page to join!
+If you’re not a subscriber, click here, or on the large image banner on the home page to join!

 Easy rapport building with happy dogs!
 If only the classroom were as simple!